John J. Bowen Jr.: Early career

 Bowen then began his career in wealth management, working as a financial advisor.
 With partners, he launched Reinhardt Werba Bowen Advisory Services where Bowen served as CEO for eight years.
 Bowen then became CEO of Assante Capital.

-Schwab and Independent Financial Advisors
+Schwab and independent financial advisors

 In 1991, the Charles Schwab Corporation began working with independent financial advisors, partnering with them to use Schwab as the place to implement their clients’ investment transactions.
 The initiative was launched with a national advertising campaign.
 The following year, Schwab rolled out a new "fund-of-funds" marketplace and began giving advice to clients.
 This was seen to be a violation of the unwritten agreement Schwab had with the independent financial advisors.
 Reinhardt Werba Bowen, was one of Schwab's biggest financial advisor clients at that time with more than $1 Billion under management.
 Working with Harold Evensky, who was head of Schwab's institutional advisory board and council, Bowen led the discussions with David Pottruck.
 Schwab ultimately made amends by creating a facilitated referral service for their customers that matched them to preselected independent financial advisors.